Aerospace & Defense

 To research its new electric excavator model, Mecalac’s research and development (R&D) team sought to adopt a modeling and simulation solution capable of analyzing and predicting system performance on the mechanical, hydraulic, thermal and electrical levels.

-The company chose Siemens PLM Software’s Simcenter Amesim™ software for its ease of use, openness and extensive range of readyto-use multiphysics libraries.
+The company chose Siemens Digital Industries Software’s Simcenter Amesim™ software for its ease of use, openness and extensive range of readyto-use multiphysics libraries.
 Schaep was familiar with the solution and ready to use it.
 The modeling phase was completed in a three-step process and lasted approximately three months.

 The first step was mechanical modeling, where the dimensions taken on the 2D plans were fed into Microsoft Excel spreadsheet software.
 The synchronous, two-way connection between Simcenter Amesim and Excel used the values entered in it as the simulation parameters for Simcenter Amesim.
 When/if these parameters are changed in Simcenter Amesim, they are automatically updated in Excel, allowing both data sources to update simultaneously.
 This method allows a larger number of users to use the information in Excel without having familiarity with Simcenter Amesim.
 In addition, the computer-aided design (CAD) import function in Simcenter Amesim makes it possible to automatically generate the kinematic/mechanical model of the excavator in just a few clicks from any CAD file.